devopshq/artifactory-cleanup/README.md

 # Artifactory cleanup #

-`artifactory-cleanup` is a tool for cleaning artifacts in Jfrog Artifactory.
+`artifactory-cleanup` is an extended and flexible cleanup tool for JFrog Artifactory.

+The tool has simple YAML-defined cleanup configuration and can be extended with your own rules on Python.
+Everything must be as a code, even cleanup policies!

 # Tables of Contents